yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 Find your information here:[http://www.spoke.com/](http://www.spoke.com/).
 Suppress it by clicking on the &quot;Request Removal&quot; link at the bottom of the page, enter the URL in the contact form it takes you to, and provide your email address.
 You can also email your removal request to [feedback@readwritelabs.com](mailto:feedback@readwritelabs.com).
 Unfortunately, Spoke’s opt-out page may not be working—its link from the FAQ page is dead.

 ### ☠ Spokeo
-Find your information here [https://www.spokeo.com/search](https://www.spokeo.com/search)and remove your information by entering the URL of the profile you want removed and your email address here: [https://www.spokeo.com/optout](https://www.spokeo.com/optout)
+Find your information here [https://www.spokeo.com/search](https://www.spokeo.com/search) and remove your information by entering the URL of the profile you want removed and your email address here: [https://www.spokeo.com/optout](https://www.spokeo.com/optout)

 ### TruePeopleSearch
 Opt out here: [https://www.truepeoplesearch.com/removal](https://www.truepeoplesearch.com/removal).